 A healthy diet has been shown to reduce the risk of Alzheimer’s disease and may also help slow progression of the disease.
-Specifically, eating fish and leafy green vegetables (for example, spinach and romaine lettuce) and cruciferous vegetables (for example, broccoli and cauliflower) has a positive effect.
+Specifically, eating fish and leafy green vegetables (for example, spinach, kale, and romaine lettuce) and cruciferous vegetables (for example, broccoli and cauliflower) has a positive effect.
 A colorful diet may also be important because fruits and vegetables that are high in color often contain chemicals called antioxidants that help protect cells from damage.
 Other foods being studied for possible brain-protecting effects include turmeric, a yellow spice used to make some curries and soy protein.

 Other supplements used by individuals with dementia include supplemental nutrition such as:

 As with gingko biloba, vitamin E and selegline are rich in antioxidants.
 Low levels of vitamin E over an extended period of time have been linked to the development of dementia, but it is not clear how its use as a supplement can affect dementia once it has been diagnosed.
-The hormone melatonin, normally secreted by our own bodies, can help individuals who have insomnia and other problems related to the sleep-wake cycle, such as sundowning (symptoms getting worse at night).
+The hormone melatonin, normally secreted by our own bodies, can help individuals who have insomnia and other problems related to the sleep-wake cycle, such as sundowning (symptoms of confusion, disorientation, and agitation getting worse at night).

 Individuals with dementia may benefit from massage therapy or acupuncture.
 Whereas massage therapy stimulates movement and the flow of blood and lymph in the body, acupuncture is thought to correct and improve the flow of the body’s energy, or Qi.
-Regardless of their focus, both massage therapy and acupuncture provide the opportunity for touch and the release of stress and pain that may underlie many of the behavioral and psychiatric problems that can arise in individuals with dementia.
+Regardless of their focus, both massage therapy and acupuncture provide the opportunity for touch and the release of stress, depression, and pain that may underlie many of the behavioral and psychiatric problems that can arise in individuals with dementia.